Catching Fire's Soundtrack Is Great If You're an Aging Male Hipster

 The Hunger Games: Catching Fire's soundtrack is the latest in a proud, increasingly long young-adult franchise movie tradition: Pitching their soundtracks at the college-rock types who actually buy compilation albums.
 It's streaming now on iTunes, and that means it's time for another set of strikingly competent tracks pointed at aging male near-hipsters.
 Which is great for me, because I'm one of those!
 The National?
 Check.
 Coldplay?
 You bet.
 Lorde?

 Okay, sure, everybody loves Lorde.
 But how and why does this keep happening?

 Because it keeps working.

-And almost nothing else works.
+else works.
 Nobody is buying albums, and nobody cares about soundtracks except to get pissed off when iTunes won't let them buy the one exclusive song without also buying all the pieces of the score named after scenes they don't quite remember.